 After developing and testing the new feature developed in the forked repository, when you’re ready to submit the new feature for merging with the upstream selenium repository you raise a pull request.
 Herein, you enter a message explaining the feature for review and submit the pull request.
 Now the developers will review your new feature, determine if the code conforms to the standards and conventions and whether the feature works as described.
 Finally, once the new feature passes all these checks, the developers will merge your pull request with the main repository.

 Tag is the label attached to a stable commit of the repository to indicate a milestone in the repository’s history.
-Alternately, tag indicates stable versions of code to be released to the community.
+Alternately, the tag indicates stable versions of code to be released to the community.
+Refer tutorial on Git Tags and Github Tags.

 This brings us to the end of the tutorial on Git terminologies.
 Don’t worry if you don’t understand all of these terminologies completely.
 Usage of these terminologies in terms of workflows will aid in better understanding.
 Now let’s take a look at various Git workflows.